dgarciaher/CTCI/cp3/README.md

      Step 6:

-     * A-B-C-D-E-C
-     * A-A-A-A-A
-     * A-B-B-C-A
+     * not applicable.

      Step 7:

-     * finding the loop created many problems.
+     * finding which stack to use for what is tricky.

 * L: Strategy works for all cases with added exeptions.